aflores-c/ROSCPP/README.md

 ### 02_ROS Services
 ### src/turtlebot_services
 #### Overview
 We modified the previous turtlebot controller class and we add a service member function.
-We write a server node to run the service and a service client to call the service.
+This server function will allow to move the robot randomly, as we've seen in the previous tutorial.
+Now, the robot just use the callback to get the distance and you can call the service to move the robot.
+You request to move a robot for a certain duration and when the duration finishes, the service returns a response of success.
 [turtlebot_gazebo_2]: ./images/services.png
 [topics_graph_2]: ./images/rqt_services.png